 Field-hunting tip

-Look in basaltic traps country — that is the host setting where pattersonite typically forms.
+Look in basaltic traps country, the host setting where pattersonite typically forms.
 If you start seeing prehnite, datolite, calcite in float, you are in the right ground.
 Field specimens usually show a massive, granular habit, so train your eye for that shape before scanning the outcrop.